WaiYanNyeinNaing/OpenCV_Git_WaiYanNyeinNaing/opencv/lesson_1_rgb_hsv/readme.md

-# Tutorial of how to split Image into 6 different channels (R,G,B,H,S,V) .
+# Understanding of Image Types and Different Color Channels.

 # Requirement
 - opencv